Tsukumokun/web-asset-manager/README.md

 How to report bugs
 ----------
 Please email me!
-Link above
+Link below

 Author
 ---